Crossfire (Eclipse Comics): Plot

 The series featured the adventures of a Los Angeles bail bondsman named Jay Endicott; Endicott assumed the identity of the original Crossfire, a notorious criminal, who was murdered in the midst of one of his crimes.
-Endicott decided to use the costume to fight crime as a superhero while impersonating the original to take advantage of his reputation to secure, and then hunt down, underworld contacts.
+Endicott decided to use the costume to fight crime as a superhero while impersonating the original to take advantage of his reputation to meet underworld contacts - which the hero would then bring to justice.
+In an early adventure, Endicott met the DNAgents and fell in love with team-member Rainbow.
+He was also seriously wounded; while in the care of the Agents' organization, Crossfire was given specific enhancements to his body such as replacing his blood with an artificial chemical that mimics the characteristics of blood more efficiently.